 McDonald, L, Naidu, V & Mohanty, M 2014, 'Vulnerability, resilience and dynamism of the custom economy in Melanesia' in Household Vulnerability and Resilience to Economic Shocks: Findings from Melanesia, pp. 107-127.

-Mohanty, M, Zhang, M & Russello, G 2019, 'A Photo Forensics-Based Prototype to Combat Revenge Porn', Proceedings - 2nd International Conference on Multimedia Information Processing and Retrieval, MIPR 2019, 2019 IEEE Conference on Multimedia Information Processing and Retrieval (MIPR), IEEE, San Jose, CA, USA, pp. 5-8.View/Download from: UTS OPUS or Publisher's site
+Mohanty, M, Zhang, M & Russello, G 2019, 'A Photo Forensics-Based Prototype to Combat Revenge Porn', Proceedings - 2nd International Conference on Multimedia Information Processing and Retrieval, MIPR 2019, 2019 IEEE Conference on Multimedia Information Processing and Retrieval (MIPR), IEEE, San Jose, CA, USA, pp. 5-8.View/Download from: Publisher's site

 © 2019 IEEE.
 The proliferation of image-and video-sharing websites has increased revenge porn images.
 In this paper, we propose a photo forensic-based prototype to aid revenge porn victims to automatically retrieve offending images.
 Our prototype combines a deep learning-based nude detection filter with a face recognition filter to find if a nude image containing the victim's face is posted on targeted social media accounts.
 After finding revenge porn images from the targeted accounts, our prototype iteratively finds other accounts containing potential revenge porn images.
 Revenge porn images from these newly identified accounts are then filtered out.
 Experiment with 1254 images shows that our method can filter revenge porn images in 91% cases.